How coaches should ask for Google reviews without sounding awkward

 Ask after something real

-The best time to ask for a review is after a concrete moment: a client finishes a block, reaches a milestone, returns after injury, completes an event, or says something positive unprompted.
+The best time to ask for a review is after a concrete moment: an athlete finishes a block, reaches a milestone, returns after injury, completes an event, or says something positive unprompted.

 Keep the ask short